-Croatia: INA export of crude oil via JANAF pipeline to Hungary27.
-May 2020. / SEE Energy News
+Croatia: INA export of crude oil via JANAF pipeline to Hungary, SEE Energy News

 INA Croatian oil company, majority owned by Hungarian MOL, has signed an agreement with oil pipeline operator JANAF on transportation of crude oil from INA’s now defunct oil refinery in Sisak to Hungarian refineries for processing, Croatian media announced.
 The agreement was signed in 2018 by Minister of Environment Protection and Energy Tomislav Coric, and in 2020 alone, JANAF transported some 247,000 tons of Croatian crude oil from Sisak to Hungary, instead to Rijeka refinery for processing.